Top 20 Things to Do in Bangkok For Malaysians (2025 Guide)

 This high-end shopping complex features over 250 stores, countless eateries, a huge multiplex cinema, Southeast Asia’s largest aquarium and even luxury car showrooms!
 You know, in case you suddenly feel like purchasing a Lambo!

-Siam Paragon is one of Bangkok’s most impressive malls and certainly worth a visit even if you don’t plan on buying anything!
+Siam Paragon is one of Bangkok’s most impressive malls and is certainly worth a visit even if you don’t plan on buying anything!

 17. Go on an epic foodie adventure